Frequently Asked Questions

 - Division of Insurance under the Executive Office of Consumer Affairs (EOCA)

-- Division of Health Care Finance and Policy under the Executive Office of Health and Human Services (EOHHS)
+- The Executive Office of Health and Human Services (EOHHS)

 The Massachusetts Workers' Compensation Advisory Council (WCAC) is mandated to monitor, recommend, give testimony and report on all aspects of the workers' compensation system and issues yearly reports that evaluate operations and supply independent analysis of the Massachusetts system.